Rostovtsev, Mikhail Ivanovich, 1870-1952

 - Summary

 - Mikhail Ivanovich Rostovtzeff, or Rostovtsev, was a Russian historian whose career straddled the 19th and 20th centuries and who produced important works on ancient Roman and Greek history.
-He was a member of the Russian Academy of Science, the American Academy of Arts and Sciences, and the American Philosophical Society.
+He served as president of the American Historical Association in 1935.
+He was also a member of the Russian Academy of Science, the American Academy of Arts and Sciences, and the American Philosophical Society.
 Wikipedia

 - Gender or Sex